 Consisting of a square frame made of aluminum profiles, these machines are the most popular option.
 All well-known brands provide at least one model based on this design, but they are not all the same: for example some brand use plastic parts while others are full-metal design.
 Very important are also some details such as the presence of cables guides (drag chain) which prevent cables from bending under the laser head, burning and damaging the machine; and the presence of limit/homing switches.

 Some more solid and robust models use double-size metal rails, like the FoxAlien Reizer.
 These models are more expensive but guarantee to be able to mount heavier laser heads.

 Only a few brands offer this option, one of these is NEJE which also has an engraver capable of working on 81cm x 46cm surfaces.
 This is the Neje 3 MAX with 10W laser that has a very competitive price (considering it has the drag chain).

 Some other brands offer “expansion kit” that allow to increase the working surface for a little price.

 If you need laser modules for continuous use, I do not recommend using modules that come with your markers, either those that are cheap on ebay, amazon, aliexpress, bangood, gearbest … All these modules are designed for occasional use and deteriorate quickly if used at maximum power for a long time.

-There are a couple of very good sellers who do small productions but of the highest quality.
+There are a very good sellers called Opt Lasers who do small productions but of the highest quality.
 They are all modules made by hand according to the best standards, all tested one by one and that can also provide personalized answers for any needs.

 Their production includes air-cooled and water-cooled laser modules, magnetic quick attach and release systems, and many more!